Case Manager / Field Officer

 - Property & Real Estate, Development

 - Job Type

 MATES in Construction is a charity established in Australia in 2008 to directly address and reduce the high level of suicide among Australian construction workers.
 They are unique in that they foster ownership and control of the program with the Australian building and construction industry.

-The MATES in Construction program is looking to expand its reach to New Zealand and are looking to hire a Case Manager/Field Officer to pilot the program based in Auckland.
+The MATES in Construction program was established in 2019 New Zealand and has taken off due to the fantastic support of the NZ construction Industry.
+The team is expanding, and they are looking to hire a Case Manager/Field Officer in Auckland.

 This role walks alongside individuals and /or worksites to engage and build rapport, to initiate conversation, and to identify and address concerns relating to mental health and/or suicide thoughts or suicide grief.
 In this role, you will have the opportunity to make a significant difference in workers lives.
 It is both rewarding and challenging.

 - Promoting the MATES in Construction program across the industry